pcotret/reverse-bookshelf/README.md

 # reverse-bookshelf
 Books, links related to CPU architecture and reverse engineering.

+## Todo
+- [Twitter links](./twitter_links.md) is a simple copy-paste of most links I share on Twitter/X. It needs to be classified in categories as done below.
+- [Github explore](https://github.com/explore) may give some links in the future.

 ## Books
 ### Reverse engineering
 - [Reverse Engineering for Beginners (French - Latest)](https://beginners.re/RE4B-FR.pdf)